 Those looking for an extended biking adventure might want to consider the 370 km (230 mile) Pichilingue Peninsula coastal loop trail north of La Paz.

 Mountain Biking Tours start from $60 depending on trails and duration.
 For those wanting some exercise, mountain biking is one of the best things to do in La Paz.

 ☞ SEE ALSO: Manzanillo Colima – The Ultimate Travel Guide

 10. Snorkel with Whale Sharks

 Swimming by the giant fish is a fantastic experience.
-However, make sure the tour operator respects the regulations that protect the welfare of the animals, including the strict “no touching” policy.
-Many boat companies organize whale shark trips from $75 for a 3 hour tour.
+However, make sure the tour operator respects the regulations that protect the welfare of the animals, including the strict “no touching” policy, as well as a limited amount of people in the water at one time.

 ☞ SEE ALSO: Things To Do in Puerto Vallarta – Don’t Miss Out!